adobe-marketing-cloud-mobile/aemmobile/README.md

 	aemm platform add ios

-Add the platforms that you want to target your application at.
+Add the plugins you want to be included in your application:

 `aemm plugin add [plugin_0] [plugin_1] [...]`

 	aemm plugin add cordova-plugin-device cordova-plugin-contacts

-Add plugins you want to be included in your application.

 `aemm build [platform]`